-The holiday falls in the midst of summer vacations and is typically celebrated outdoors.
-Fireworks extravaganzas, backyard barbecues, festive parades, outdoor concerts and long anticipated family reunions are all popular Fourth of July events.
+The holiday falls in the midst of summer and is typically celebrated outdoors.
+Festive parades, outdoor concerts, fireworks extravaganzas, backyard barbecues and family reunions are all popular Fourth of July events.

-The food served at Independence Day celebrations has also improved.
+Food served at Independence Day celebrations has also improved.
 Wild game and boiled spuds no longer grace picnic menus.
 Today’s grilled fowl is laden in flavorful sauces.
-Gourmet cheeseburgers and hot dogs are on the menu along with delicious salads and accompaniments.
+Gourmet cheeseburgers and hot dogs are on the menu along with delicious salads and condiments.

-The red, white and blue colors of Old Glory abound, from table settings to berry-covered desserts to the clothing worn by people and their pets.
+Old Glory’s red, white and blue colors abound, from table settings to berry-covered desserts to the clothing worn by people and their pets.
 The star spangled banner proudly waves in every direction.